a6i-palo/js-fp-pod/README.md

-# js-fp-pod
+# Functional Programming with Javascript Pod Sharing
-Practise and examples for Application Dojo's Functional Programming with Javascript Pod Sharing
+Demo and examples for Application Dojo's Functional Programming with Javascript Pod Sharing